MaikuB/flutter_local_notifications/README.md

 A cross platform plugin for displaying local notifications.

-Features supported:
+Features supported (example app has code to cover each functionality)

 * Display basic notifications
 * Scheduling when notifications should appear
 * Cancelling/removing notifications
 * Customising the notification sound
-* Customising the vibration pattern for Android notifications
+* [Android] Customising the vibration pattern for notifications
+* [Android] Configure the default icon for all notifications
+* [Android] Configure the icon for each notification (overrides the default when specified)
-* Formatting notification content on Android via HTML markup (see https://developer.android.com/guide/topics/resources/string-resource.html#StylingWithHTML)
+* [Android] Formatting notification content via HTML markup (see https://developer.android.com/guide/topics/resources/string-resource.html#StylingWithHTML)
-* Support for basic notification styling and the big text style for Android (will look into adding more styles)
+* [Android] Support for basic notification styling and the big text style for (will look into adding more styles)

-Contributions are welcome by submitting a PR for me to review.
+* [iOS] Customise the permissions to be requested around displaying notifications

+Uses the NotificationCompat APIs on Android for backwards compatibility support for devices with older versions of Android.
+For iOS, there is support for the User Notifications Framework introduced in iOS 10 but will use the UILocalNotification APIs for older versions of iOS.

-Note that this plugin aims to provide abstractions for all platforms as opposed to having methods that only work on specific platforms (I come from a Xamarin background and I believe this is preferred approach for cross platform development).
+Note that this plugin aims to provide abstractions for all platforms as opposed to having methods that only work on specific platforms.
 However, each method allows passing in "platform-specifics" that contains data that is specific for customising notifications on each platform.
 It is still under development so expect the API surface to change over time.

-Uses the NotificationCompat APIs on Android for backwards compatibility support for devices with older versions of Android.
-For iOS, there is support for the User Notifications Framework introduced in iOS 10 but will use UILocalNotification for older versions of iOS.
+Contributions are welcome by submitting a PR for me to review.

 ## Getting Started